jakethekoenig/personal-site/content/blog/zeroutils.md

 <p>God made preferences.
 All else is the work of man.</p>
 <p>- Leopold Kronecker, basically</p></blockquote>

-Let's begin my considering the utility of an individual before moving on to aggregation.
+Let's begin by considering the utility of an individual before moving on to aggregation.
 For concreteness let it be my utility.

 In the beginning there are preferences.
 I prefer green tea to black.
 I prefer my eggs fried to scrambled.
 At first glance if all I have to work with is preferences you might think all I could give you is an ordering of scenarios.
 I could say green tea gives me 5 utility and black tea 1 or green tea 3.89 utility and black tea -300 and it'd make no difference to what happens when you offer me my choice of beverage.